Skip to projects

 2–4 weeks

-Manufacturer communication, sample review, and iterative refinement through production approval.
-I stay in the loop because what happens between CAD and the first run is where most projects lose quality.
-My job isn't done when the files are sent.
-It's done when the product in the box matches what was designed.
+Manufacturer discovery and communication, sample review, and refinement through production approval.
+What happens between CAD and the first run is crucial.
+My job isn't done when the files are sent — it's done when the product in the box matches what was designed.

 Contact